zation/chai-like/README.md

 # chai-like

-A JSON matcher for chai
+A JSON matcher for chai.
+This is really useful when you are testing API and want to ignore some attributes like: updatedAt, createdAt, id.

 ##  Install